EldridgeMisnomer/NGen/README.md

 	I didn't know what I'd do without my $lostitem/.
 ```

-Here NGen is being used to tell a simple story with a procedurally generated element – the item which is lost is chosen randomly, if the Proxy containing the possible lost items were used normally it would mean that the lost item would change each time it is referenced in the sentence; instead, the Proxy is set to Once and it stores the first item it gets and repeats it every other time it is asked for output.
+Here NGen is being used to tell a simple story with a procedurally generated element – the item which is lost is chosen randomly.
+If the Proxy containing the possible lost items were used normally it would mean that the lost item would change each time it is referenced in the sentence; instead, the Proxy is set to Once and it stores the first item it gets and repeats it every other time it is asked for output.

 Once can be switched on by typing the symbol `*`, or off by typing `*!`.

+Once can be set to On or Off, default is Off.

 ## Headers